 There is a lot of wisdom in that quote.
 As a general rule, buying and holding good stocks or good funds and allowing them to compound over years or even decades is the way to go.
 But having at least part of your portfolio in actively traded strategies can also make sense, particularly in bear markets.
 Actively traded strategies have their stretches when they outperform passive index strategies, and they can potentially help you to avoid major declines.

-As an example, let’s look at the Schwab Select Large Cap Growth Fund (LGILX), which is sub-advised by American Century Investment Management and JPMorgan Investment Management.
-Being a growth fund, LGILX is extremely heavy in technology and tech-adjacent stocks; it includes Nvidia (NVDA), Microsoft (MSFT), Google parent Alphabet (GOOGL), Apple (AAPL), and most of the rest of the large-cap growth stocks you would expect to see.
+Take, for example, the Schwab Select Large Cap Growth Fund (LGILX), which is sub-advised by American Century Investment Management and JPMorgan Investment Management.
+Being a growth fund, LGILX is extremely heavy in technology and tech-adjacent stocks; it includes Nvidia (NVDA), Google parent Alphabet (GOOGL), Apple (AAPL), and Microsoft (MSFT), as well as most of the rest of the large-cap growth stocks you would expect to see.

 In a standard brokerage account, that represents a large potential tax liability.
 Thus, LGILX is exactly the kind of actively managed fund best held in a retirement account like an IRA.
 The tax deferral neutralizes the negative impacts of active trading, allowing us to enjoy the full benefits of the trading gains.